 This can cover mild examples (like memory loss) or more serious examples (like Loss of Identity or damage to the soul).
-It can occur accidentally or through happenstance (e.g. illness or injury), maliciously (e.g. being assimilated by The Virus) or punitively (Speculative Fiction settings often use mind-wiping and personality overwriting as a form of capital punishment).
-This trope and its subtropes are often treated as a Fate Worse Than Death or a means of making someone Deader Than Dead.
+It can occur accidentally or through happenstance (e.g. illness or injury), maliciously (e.g. being assimilated by The Virus or invaded by a foreign consciousness), or punitively (Speculative Fiction settings often use mind-wiping and personality overwriting as a form of capital punishment).
+This trope and its subtropes are often treated as a Fate Worse than Death or a means of making someone Deader Than Dead.
 Yet some of the following methods are reversible; an amnesiac could remember everything, a possessing entity could be given the boot, Fake Memories could be recognized as fake.
 So treat these as "death" only if no such reversal occurs.

 Subtropes (examples of which should go on their relevant page) include:

 - Assimilation Plot: A plan which revolves around doing this to everyone.

 - The Assimilator: A specific character or creature who can do this.
 You lose your individuality to the Hive Mind in the process.